MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-how-it-works-provisioning.md

 ---
 title: How Windows Hello for Business works - Provisioning
-description: Explains registration, authentication, key material, and infrastructure for Windows Hello for Business. ms.prod: w10 ms.mktglfcycl: deploy ms.sitesec: library
+description: Explore the provisioning flows for Windows Hello for Business, from within a variety of environments. ms.prod: w10 ms.mktglfcycl: deploy ms.sitesec: library